vittoriocb/Graph-Reasoning-Transformer/README.md

+## Note from the Author

+The materials in this repository are still a work in progress and are being actively refined.
+Should you find any mistakes or simply wish to connect and discuss the work, please don't hesitate to reach out via my social media channels or open an issue on the repository.

 # The Graph Reasoning Transformer (GRT)

 This repository contains the original article for the **Graph Reasoning Transformer (GRT)**, a novel architecture proposed by Vittorio Calcagno.